- Undergraduate Program

 The major in psychology consists of a total of 38 credit hours taken within the Department of Psychology (unless given permission otherwise) and 15 credits of additional cognate courses.

 Students who maintain a high GPA in psychology and who are interested in research are encouraged to consider applying for the Honors in Psychology program.

-Psychology courses include: three required courses taken by all majors (11 credit hours); one course from each of the five psychology content areas (15 credit hours) and three elective psychology courses of which at least two must be upper-division (9 credit hours).
+Psychology courses include: three required courses taken by all majors (11 credit hours); six course from the five psychology content areas (18 credit hours) and three elective psychology courses of which at least two must be upper-division (9 credit hours).

 All students who major in psychology take the same three courses.

-Majors must also take at least 3 “elective” upper division courses.
+Majors must also take at least 3 “elective” courses – two of which must be upper-division.
 These courses can be within the content areas (see previous section), or they can be other courses not included in the content areas.

 On the other hand, there are many “elective” courses that are very popular but that do not fit in any particular content area, including the following:

 Credits toward the major can also be earned through research experience, through internship, and/or through being a peer tutor.
 See other attachment for a more thorough description of these opportunities.